-When I first heard someone say they fed their animals kelp, I thought they were kidding.
+When I first heard someone say they were feeding kelp to their animals, I thought they were kidding.

 Kelp?
 What is it?
 That’s like seaweed, right?
 Why on earth would I feed it to my animals and would they even eat it?
 (My gals are pretty picky, remember?)

-From my research online I found out that Kelp is actually large seaweeds.
-It is full of nutrients that can benefit not only our health but the health of our animals including dogs and cats.
-It is said to help prevent disease and boost immune systems with it’s good-for-your nutrients.
+From my research online I found out that Kelp is a large, brown seaweed that typically grows in shallow saltwater.
+It is full of nutrients that can benefit not only our health but the health of our livestock and pets including dogs and cats.
+It is said to help prevent disease and boost immune systems with its good-for-you nutrients.

 Disclaimer: In accordance with FDA guidelines, the information and products offered or suggested on this website are not intended to diagnose, treat, cure, or prevent any disease.
 Please make sure your veterinarian is aware of any vitamins or minerals you are giving your animals.

-I always like to go a step further before trying anything new, so I asked my fellow local goat people and my chicken friends what they thought.
+I always like to go a step further before trying anything new, so I asked local goat people and my chicken friends what they thought of using kelp.
 It was about half and half as to the knowledge and use of kelp.
-It may be no surprise to know that my more organic homesteading friends all know and widely use kelp with all of their animals.
+It may be no surprise to know that my more organic homesteaders all know and widely use kelp with all of their animals.

 My next step was finding it.
 Luckily I was able to find Thorvin Organic Kelp at my local feed store although you can find it online at several reputable sites if your feed store does not carry it.